 Being part of Britain

 As a school, we value and celebrate the diverse heritages of everybody at Ball Green.
 Alongside this, we value and celebrate being part of Britain.
 In general terms, this means that we celebrate traditions, such as customs in the course of the year; for example, Harvest festival during the Autumn term, and what could be more British than a trip to a pantomime around Christmas time!
-We also value and celebrate national events.
+We also value and celebrate national events such as Royal weddings, the birth of a new Prince or Princess, Remembrance day, St George’s Day, St David’s Day, St. Andrew’s Day and St Patrick’s Day.

 Furthermore, children learn about being part of Britain from different specific perspectives.
 Two specific examples of when we teach about being part of Britain are:

-Our annual, whole-school Where in the World topic ensures that children have a better understanding of what Britain is, learning more about:
+Our progressive curriculum coverage ensures that all children have a better understanding of what Britain is, learning more about:

 Children, parents and staff have many opportunities for their voices to be heard at Ball Green Primary.
 Democracy is central to how we operate.

 An obvious example is our School Council.
 The election of the School Council members reflects our British electoral system and demonstrates democracy in action: candidates make speeches, pupils consider characteristics important for an elected representative, pupils vote in private.
 Made up of two representatives from each class, the School Council meets regularly to discuss issues raised by the different classes.
-The council has its own budget and is able to genuinely effect change within the school.
+The council has its own budget and raises money to sustain its budget and it is able to genuinely effect change within the school.
 Pupils have organised various events and also play an important role in the day to day life of the school.
 Minutes from the pupils meetings can be seen on the website.

 Other examples of ‘pupil voice’ are: